socialsensor/community-evolution-analysis/README.md

 ##Data##
-In the case where the user has data from a different source other than the provided crawler, in order for the python files to work, the data should either be in a json twitter-like form  (the \"entities\", \"user\" and \"created\_at\" keys and paths should be identical with twitter's) or in a txt file of the form:
+In the case where the user has data from a different source other than the provided crawler, in order for the python files to work, the data should either be in a json twitter-like form  (the "entities", "user" and "created\_at" keys and paths should be identical with twitter's) or in a txt file of the form:

     user1 \TAB user2,user3... \TAB "created_at_timestamp" \TAB text \newline